npci/.github/profile/README.md

 You can contribute with "good first issues" or any issues labeled as "help-wanted".

-You are free to contribute with new ideas or novel projects / features.
+You are free to contribute new ideas or novel projects / features.
 Avenues are open and humongous opportunities for you.

 - [Explore Active Opensource Projects](https://github.com/orgs/npci/repositories)
 - [Explore Jobs at NPCI](https://www.npci.org.in/work-with-us/current-openings)